LauYeeYu/homepage/content/blog/git-usage-merging-en.md

 beginner to leverage the features of branches, especially the features related to merging.
 If you don't have a good understanding of all the crucial commands and concepts, then you will get disoriented when you encounter a problem when handling multiple branches.
+This article will help you understand these concepts and commands well.

 This article will assume that you have a good command of the basic usage, which is introduced in the